PCSAS application materials are submitted electronically.

-Potential applicants must submit a Letter of Intent to apply, in which they not only indicate their interest in applying for accreditation, but also provide sufficiently detailed preliminary information to allow a determination of whether they meet PCSAS’s eligibility standards for applying for accreditation.
+Potential applicants must first submit a Letter of Intent to apply, in which they indicate their interest in applying for accreditation and provide sufficient preliminary information to allow for a determination of whether they meet PCSAS’s eligibility standards for applying.
 Prior to submitting a Letter of Intent, potential applicants are encouraged to contact PCSAS with questions or concerns, and request an “Initiation Packet” for the Letter of Intent.
-Of course, such inquiries are without costs or obligations.
-The preliminary information contained in the Letter of Intent is reviewed by two independent reviewers.
-If these reviewers cannot agree on an eligibility decision, a third reviewer reads the material and a majority vote of the reviewers determines the decision about eligibility.
+Such inquiries are without costs or obligations and should be made to PCSAS Executive Director Joe Steinmetz at email@example.com; 479-301-8008.

 Interested programs must satisfy the following minimal requirements in order to be judged eligible to apply for PCSAS accreditation.

 – The scope of PCSAS accreditation is limited to doctoral training programs that grant Ph.D. degrees in psychology with a core focus on the specialty of psychological clinical science.
 Programs must be housed in departments of psychology (or their equivalent) within accredited, nonprofit, research universities in the U.S. and Canada.

 – Accreditation is limited to programs that subscribe to an empirical epistemology and a scientific model–i.e., an educational and clinical training model in which the advancement of knowledge and its application to problems are driven by research evidence, and in which research and application are integrated and reciprocally informing.

 – Accreditation is limited to Ph.D. programs with a primary mission of providing all students with high-quality, science-centered education and clinical training that arms them with the knowledge and skills required for successful careers as clinical scientists, broadly defined.